 Sara P. found another example, this time from iparty.
 The flyer puts a girl and a boy side-by-side in police officer costumes.
 The boy’s is labeled “policeman” and the girl’s is labeled “police girl.”

-This type of language often goes unnoticed, but it sends a ubiquitous gender message about how seriously we should take men and women.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+This type of language often goes unnoticed, but it sends a ubiquitous gender message about how seriously we should take men and women.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.